[Part 2] Do more with docassemble: Start a project and write a few questions

 We are going to get the groundwork done by creating four pages.
 The first page gets the text to be turned into speech.
 The second page chooses the voice which Google will use to generate the audio.
 The third page edits some attributes in the production of the audio.
 The last page is the results page to download the spoken text.

-If you are very familiar with docassemble, nothing here is exciting, so you can consider skipping this part.
+If you are familiar with docassemble, nothing here is exciting, so you can skip this part.
 If you’re very new to docassemble, this is a gentle way to introduce you to getting started.

 1. All projects begin like this